 Successful applicants will have a strong work ethic, excellent writing skills, and a sharp analytical mind.
 A demonstrated interest in international affairs and foreign policy is required.
 Research experience with issues related to environmental policy and climate security is highly desired.
 In addition to supporting the Program Director, Research Interns will have access to most Center meetings, seminars, and other events.
 Research Interns will also have the opportunity to pursue independent research and writing in the Center’s award-winning foreign affairs publication: The National Interest.

 • Conduct research to support the activities of the Climate and Security program, including op-eds, reports, and briefings

 • Aid in the organization of program meetings, events, and seminars

 • Author summaries of program activities for internal and external audiences.

 • Enrolled or completed a BA or MA in International Relations, Political Science, Economics, or any related field; excellent skills in the Microsoft Office suite

 • Research experience in the areas of environmental policy and climate security highly desired

 • To apply, candidates must submit a one-page resume, cover letter, and a five (5) page writing sample to firstname.lastname@example.org.
 Please include the name of the internship in the subject line of the email.

 Applications will be assessed on a rolling basis until a selection is made.
-The new intern will ideally be prepared to start early September 2019.
 The Center will contact only those candidates who are extended an interview.
+The new intern will ideally be prepared to start in January or early February of 2020.
 Please note that this internship is unpaid.